top of page

 The body's typical rate of expelling alcohol is around .015% per hour.
 This rate is the same for everyone, regardless of age, weight, gender, and size.
 This is equivalent to .25 to .30 ounces of ethanol — around half to one drink of alcohol per hour.

+From the occasional sip of a standard drink to instances of binge drinking, understanding the dynamics of alcohol in your body is crucial.
 The time it takes to sober up mostly depends on how much alcohol they consume and how fast they consume it.
 Keep reading to learn how long it takes to sober up after drinking!

 How Much Alcohol Do You Need To Raise Your BAC?